Ana River: Ecology

 Ana River habitats support a diverse population of upland game birds, songbirds, shorebirds, waterfowl, and birds of prey.
 In the dry high desert country along the upper Ana River, California quail and mourning doves are very common.
 There is also a small breeding population of ring-necked pheasants in that area along with greater sage grouse, and chukars.
 Songbirds common to the upper Ana River area include bullock's orioles, sage thrashers, canyon wrens, rock wrens, and sagebrush sparrows.
 Songbirds commonly found in the marshy areas of the lower Ana River include Brewer's sparrows, lark sparrows, marsh wrens, red-winged blackbirds, and yellow-headed blackbirds.

 Numerous shorebirds nest along the Ana River and in the wetland it feeds.
 These include American avocets, black-necked stilts, western snowy plovers, spotted sandpipers, Wilson's phalaropes, Wilson's snipes, long-billed curlews, western willets, and killdeer.
 In the marshes along the lower Ana River, there are large nesting populations of Canada geese, mallards, cinnamon teal, blue-winged teal, gadwall, American coots, and redhead ducks.
 Great egrets, snowy egrets, black-crowned night herons, white-faced ibis, double-crested cormorants, Caspian terns, American white pelicans, Forster's terns, and sandhill cranes also nest in the Ana River wetlands.
 Additional bird species stop in the Ana River area during their spring and fall migrations.
 These include trumpeter swans, tundra swans, lesser snow geese, greater white-fronted geese, long-billed dowitchers, Baird's sandpipers, red-necked phalaropes, and dunlins.

 Because of the large numbers birds found in the Summer Lake basin, owls, hawks, and other birds of prey are common in the Ana River area.
 Native owls include great horned owls, barn owls, and short-eared owls.
 Other birds of prey include prairie falcons, American kestrels, red-tailed hawks, Cooper's hawks, Swainson's hawk, golden eagles, and bald eagles.

 The Ana River habitat supports stocked populations of hybrid striped bass and rainbow trout as well native Summer Lake Tui chub and non-native Goose Lake Tui chub.
 The river's Tui chub range in size from less than an inch to about ten inches in length.
 Both species of Tui chub are found throughout the Anna River system and provide an important food source for a wide variety of mammals and birds as well as other fish.
 Hybrid striped bass were introduced into the Ana River in 1982.
-Hybrid striped bass are sterile so the Oregon Department of Fish and Wildlife stocks the river with approximately 2,000 fingerings every two years.
+Hybrid striped bass are sterile so the Oregon Department of Fish and Wildlife stocks the river with approximately 2,000 fingerlings every two years.
 Like the bass population, all of the river's rainbow trout are stocked.
 While the river has been stocked with up to 20,000 trout every year since the early 1940s, there is no evidence of trout spawning in any part of the river.
 While hybrid bass and trout have been found in the lower Ana River, their normal range is limited to the first four miles (6 km) of the river from Ana Reservoir to River Ranch Campground.